matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   purpose is to allow servers to not require any form of User-Interactive Authentication to perform a request.

-To respond to this type, reply with an auth dict with just the type and session, if provided:
+To use this authentication type, clients should submit an auth dict with just the type and session, if provided:

 .. code:: json